Code-Institute-Submissions/driving-school/README.md

 - GitHub is used to store the projects code after being pushed from Gitpod.

 [Sketch](Sketch.com) and [Bootstrap UI for Sketch](http://bootstrap-sketch.com/)
 - Sketch was used to create the wireframes.
-Bootstrap UI was used to add default Bootsrap elements such as the hamburger icon, buttons, and cards to the wireframe.
+Bootstrap UI was used to add default Bootsrap elements such as the hamburger icon, buttons, and cards to the wireframes.

 ---